Las Virgenes Road/Malibu Canyon Road: Route description

 From the south, Malibu Canyon Road begins at SR 1 in Malibu.
 It then heads north into the Santa Monica Mountains alongside Malibu Creek until it reaches Piuma Road, where Malibu Canyon Road becomes Las Virgenes Road.
 After entering the city of limits of Calabasas, Las Virgenes Road crosses Mulholland Highway then continues to US 101 (Ventura Freeway).
 The road then continues north to the entrance to the Upper Las Virgenes Canyon Open Space Preserve, where it then turns into a dirt bike trail that extends for an additional 0.3 mi to the Los Virgenes Canyon Trail.

-The 8.5 mi of Malibu Canyon and Las Virgenes Road between SR 1 and US 101 is officially designated as County Route N1 (although Google Maps and other commercially produced maps may show the county route continuing north along Las Virgenes Road from US 101 to the Los Virgenes Canyon Trail).
+The 8.5 mi of Malibu Canyon and Las Virgenes Road between SR 1 and US 101 is officially designated as County Route N1 (although Google Maps and other commercially produced maps sometimes show the county route continuing north along Las Virgenes Road from US 101 to the Los Virgenes Canyon Trail).

 The segment from SR 1 to Lost Hills Road in Calabasas has been designated by the California Department of Transportation as part of the State Scenic Highway System.